katereclark/python_mysql_database/README.md

 # Relational Database

 I created this relational database using MySQL commands in Python code using the mysql.connector module.
 The database is called employees_info and contains two tables: employees and departments.
-The employees table contains the fields id (primary key), first_name, last_name, date_hired, hourly_wage, and departments_id (foreign key).
-The departments table contains the fields id (primary key) and dept_name.
+The employees table contains the fields: id (primary key), first_name, last_name, date_hired, hourly_wage, and departments_id (foreign key).
+The departments table contains the fields: id (primary key) and dept_name.
 The tables can be joined using the employees.departments_id and departments.id.

 # Development Environment